escuccim/mammography-models/ReadMe.md

 <div style="text-align:center;"><i>Table 2: Performance on MIAS Dataset</i></div><br>

+### Effect of Cross Entropy Weight
+As mentioned above, a weighted cross entropy was used to improve recall and counter the unbalanced nature of our dataset.
+Increasing the weight improved recall at the expense of precision.
+Without the weighted cross entropy our models tended to end up with a precision of 1 and a recall of 0, predicting everything in the validation set as negative.

 ### Effect of Input Data Scaling
 We had attempted to scale and center the input data when creating the datasets but the size of the dataset made this impossible.
 As a result our first models, including 1.0.0.29 took raw pixel data, between 0 and 255 as input.
 Models 1.0.0.4x were the same architecture as 1.0.0.29 but with the data centered online by subtracting the pre-calculated mean.
 This improved the training results but the validation results became much more volatile and seemingly unrelated to the training results.